How to Create a Unique Technology Product Marketing Strategy?

-Okay, now you have helped a potential customer to identify a problem, and they are warming up for an investment.
-The next step is to tell them how your product solves the problem!
-So, whether it is a complete product, solution, or service, or a feature, or functionality of a bigger solution, you can now describe it in compelling, jargon-free layman’s terms so that anyone can understand it without any interpretation.
+Okay, now you have helped a potential customer to identify problems, and they are warming up for an investment.
+The next step is to tell them how your product solves these problems!
+So, whether it is a complete product, solution, service, or a feature, you can now describe it in compelling, jargon-free layman’s terms so that anyone can understand it without any interpretation.

 5. Customer Benefits

-Eventually, customers are interested in benefits, not your product.
-A great marketing strategy is centered around the customer benefits that your product provides.
-The benefits should be described in a simple and compelling way, and, ideally, accompanied with a quantified measure of the customer value (in terms of revenue, OPEX, CAPEX) compared to a competing, or substituting solution.
-This increases the effectiveness of the benefits statement.
+Eventually, business customers are interested in benefits, not your product.
+A great product marketing strategy is centered around the customer benefits that your product provides.
+The benefits should be described in a simple and compelling way, and, ideally, accompanied with a quantified measure of potential customer value (in terms of revenue, OPEX, CAPEX) compared to a competing, or substituting solution.
+This increases the effectiveness of the benefit statements.

 6. Choose Your Resonating Benefits

 It is easy to come up with tens of benefits that your product provides to the target customers.
 You might think they are all worth telling the buyers.
 Unfortunately, an exhaustive listing of benefits on the back of your brochure is pretty much the same as a menu in a cheap pizza-place.
 By the time you get to the end of reading the long list of pizzas, you cannot remember any of the items on the menu, and making a choice becomes almost impossible.
 So, avoid the cheap pizza-place effect!
 The more focused your marketing strategy is, the more impactful it becomes.

 How to choose the right benefits?
-This is the most critical point in a marketing strategy.
+This is the most critical point in a product marketing strategy.
 Here’s how you can get it right.

 - Highlight the benefits, which you have identified relevant to the target customers and where you can beat the competing products.

 - Build defensive argumentation for benefits, which are highly relevant to customers but where you are weak compared to the competition.